jd-erreape/authority/README.markdown

       @admin_resource_instance = mock_admin_resource
     end

+    it "should let admins delete" do
+      @admin_resource_instance.authorizer.should be_deletable_by(@admin)
+    end

-    it "should not allow users to delete" do
+    it "should not let users delete" do
       @admin_resource_instance.authorizer.should_not be_deletable_by(@user)
     end